 If it is clear that the applicants do not fulfil the criteria of Domicile / Habitual Residence in the UK, the duty social worker should advise them to obtain legal advice.

 When it is established that the family concerned wish to pursue adoption, the case should be allocated to a social worker in the Adoption Service.
 The allocated worker must fulfil the necessary qualifications and experience criteria.

-Where a foster carer is making a non-agency application to adopt a Looked After child, with the support of the local authority, the case will be allocated as soon as possible.
+Where a foster carer is making a non-agency application to adopt a Child Looked After, with the support of the local authority, the case will be allocated as soon as possible.